 The children used their knowledge about exercise and a healthy diet to produce exercise and diet plans.

-To launch their 'Frozen Kingdom' learning project, Year 6 visited the Yorkshire Wildlife Park Year 6 identified how animals and plants are adapted to suit their environment in different ways.
+To launch their 'Frozen Kingdom' learning project, Year 6 visited the Yorkshire Wildlife Park to identify how animals and plants are adapted to suit their environment in different ways.

 They took part in an investigation workshop that helped children to consider that adaptation may lead to evolution and continued this work back at school.
 Children planned an enquiry, including recognising and controlling variables, recorded data using tables and then reported the findings from their enquiry, including oral explanations of the results and their conclusions.